Niccuby/Sendust-ml-featurization-SHAP/README.md

 ## Key Features

-✅ Comprehensive ML pipeline from raw composition to property prediction
+- ML pipeline from raw composition to property prediction
-✅ Two featurization strategies with manual automated feature selection
+- Two featurization strategies with manual and automated feature selection
-✅ Model interpretability with SHAP beeswarm and Grid-SHAP visualizations
+- Model interpretability with SHAP beeswarm and Grid-SHAP visualizations
-✅ External validation on independent test set
+- External validation on independent test set
-✅ Reproducible workflow with pre-trained models
+- Reproducible workflow with pre-trained models

 ---